KatelynCurtiss/js-if-statement-starter/instructions.md

 Outside your function, prompt the user to enter a month number (1 - 12).
 Then call the checkSeason ( ) function.

-Remember to pass the month number the user entered to your function as an argument.
+Remember to pass the month number the user entered up to your function as an argument.

 In your browser console display a message that says something such as: